Quantitative Developer

 • Some knowledge of risk sensitivities or "Greeks" such as Delta, Gamma, DV01 etc.

-Life at TradingHub is a rewarding journey within a fast-growing company that thrives on innovation and collaboration.
-By combining the best of both tech and finance, we’re able to solve complex problems together and deliver meaningful results to our customers.
+Life at TradingHub is a rewarding journey within a fast‑growing company that thrives on innovation and collaboration.
+By combining the best of both technology and global markets, we’re able to solve complex problems together and deliver meaningful results to our customers.
 Everybody has value to bring, and we welcome individuality as a key driving force behind our collective success.

 Rooted in everything that we do are our core values: Accountability, Ambition, Partnership and Trust.
 These provide the foundation for a sustainable workplace culture and the platform for you to harness your unique experience and become the best version of yourself.
 We believe in our people and invest in their growth, and together, we can sit on the right side of history.